-Minnesota State offers a mix of mandatory and voluntary retirement plans.
-We encourage you to review the full array of benefits and to become actively involved in planning for your future.
+Employment at WSU includes a combination of mandatory and voluntary retirement plan options.
+We encourage employees to review the full array of opportunities and to become actively involved in planning for your future throughout your career.

 Mandatory Retirement Plans

-Contact the Human Resources Department at 507.457.5005 or email@example.com for the TRA election form.
+Contact Human Resources for the TRA election form.

 Voluntary Retirement Plans